 How to Stop Misandry

 Stop spreading misandry today.
-Demand for a punishment of criminal women and ensure justice in India.
+Demand for the punishment of criminal women and ensure justice in India.